Predoctoral Internship in Health Service Psychology

-Counseling Services' staff utilize a variety of theoretical positions including psychodynamic, cognitive-behavioral, feminist, gestalt, humanistic, and systems perspectives.
+CAPS' staff utilize a variety of theoretical positions including integrative, psychodynamic, cognitive-behavioral, feminist, multicultural, gestalt, humanistic, and systems perspectives.
 Generally, an integrated approach to counseling and psychotherapy is shared by the staff.

 Training in cross-cultural therapy and counseling is integrated into most, if not all, training activities.
-As noted, SJSU Counseling Services serves a highly diverse population.
-Pre-doctoral interns participate in a Diversity Process Group and Social Justice and Outreach Training Series where social justice and outreach issues are integrated and discussed in depth.
-Pre-doctoral interns are also encouraged to serve as consultants to campus cultural groups.
-Lastly, Counseling Services hosts a yearly conference: Multicultural Training Day.
+As noted, SJSU CAPS serves a highly diverse population.
+Predoctoral interns participate in a Diversity Process Group and Social Justice and Outreach Training Seminars where social justice and outreach issues are integrated and discussed in depth.
+Predoctoral interns are also encouraged to serve as consultants to campus cultural groups.
+Lastly, CAPS hosts an annual conference: Multicultural Training Day.
 Trainees and Training Directors from university counseling centers in the Bay Area are invited to attend and share in a day of multicultural learning and dialogue.

 COMPONENTS OF THE CLINICAL PREDOCTORAL INTERNSHIP TRAINING PROGRAM